 Whether you are a student, employee or visitor, Sauk Valley Community College takes your security and safety seriously.
 SVCC has trained security staff on-campus 24 hours a day, seven days a week.
-Additionally, SVCC security works closely with Lee County Sheriff's Department and the Illinois State Police to ensure the safest campus environment possible.
+A full-time College Resource Officer from the Lee County Sheriff's Office is stationed at Sauk when classes are in session.
+Additionally, SVCC security works closely with Lee County Sheriff's Office, the Illinois State Police, and other agencies to ensure the safest campus environment possible.
 An Emergency Preparedness Committee regularly meets to discuss and improve Sauk's emergency procedures, and all of Sauk's employees are trained to initiate those procedures.
-While being trained for every emergency situation is not possible, Sauk will always do its best to respond quickly and professionally to any emergency situation.
+While being trained for every emergency situation is not possible, Sauk will always do its best to respond quickly and professionally to any